-5. Avoid Immune Weakening Foods
+5. Avoid Weakening Foods

 6. Improve Gut Health

+What about probiotics?
 Unfortunately, most probiotic supplements don’t work.
 They’re poor quality and are not absorbed well.
 That’s why it’s best to get your probiotics from food.

+The best probiotic-rich foods are not fermented foods but fresh sprouts and microgreens.
+Support your immune system with broccoli seed, alfalfa, fenugreek, and other sprout varieties, as they’re rich in vitamins, minerals, phytochemicals, and probiotics.
 You can buy fresh sprouts at the market.
-However, to save money and increase nutritional benefits, it’s best to grow them at home.
-Grow sprouts at home with this sprouting tray.
-Spray sprouts with liquid sea minerals for even more nutrients.
+However, to save money and increase nutritional benefits, it’s best to grow them at home and spray them with liquid sea minerals for even more nutrients.

-7. Include Immune SuperFoods
+7. Include SuperFoods

 - Rose Hips Tea — Savor with lemon juice to ease a sore throat and reduce viral symptoms.